 But we know you want a customized wedding.
 I encourage you to keep finding inspiration on Pinterest and other platforms, but mold that into what describes who you are to your guests.
 Look for one or two really great ideas from that wedding and recreate it with your Wedding Planner or Wedding Designer.
 Trust us they would love to put a spin on it.

 This is probably more geared towards corporate events.
 Unfortunately, I’ve been to a lot of corporate events that simply do not make any effort in creating the right atmosphere for their guests.
 Oh I wish they hired me.
 All corporate events have an agenda or call to action they have for guests.
 Sadly many organizers feel that a speech is all that is needed to stir up emotion from guests.
 That’s not always the case.
 Guests want to interact while at your event and they want to be entertained especially if they are donating to your cause.

 Corporate events should truly be more than just a reception dinner.
 It should be a live band, an interactive photo wall, some sort of activity that makes them say WOW.
 Let’s take Serena Williams wedding for an example (yes it’s wedding, but use the example).
 She had a carousel at her wedding.
 Now what would stand out more to you as the guest?
 A carousel or a regular reception with nothing else going on?

-This is how you have to think about your events.
+This is how you have to think about DC weddings and events.
 Give guests something that is unexpected and watch them love you and your company.
 They will instantly want to attend the next event you host.
-I'm not saying you need a carousel, but you do need something that the next company hasn't thought about or used at their event.
+I’m not saying you need a carousel, but you do need something that the next company hasn’t thought about or used at their event.

 #3 They tend to be either too short or too long.